 Eliminating Dead Code with Modern Build Tools

-Dead code elimination (DCE) in modern frontend architectures is no longer a post-compilation heuristic; it is a deterministic, compile-time dependency resolution process.
+Dead code elimination (DCE) in modern frontend architectures is a deterministic, compile-time dependency resolution process, not a post-compilation heuristic.
 Within ES module graphs, DCE operates by statically evaluating import/export boundaries, pruning unreachable execution paths, and stripping unused exports before runtime evaluation begins.
 Modern pipelines in Webpack 5 and Vite 5+ have shifted from regex-based minification to Abstract Syntax Tree (AST) traversal, enabling precise identification of live code paths.
 This architectural evolution requires engineers to understand module graph construction, side-effect declarations, and compilation phase boundaries.
 For foundational methodologies on graph traversal and live code isolation, refer to Advanced Tree-Shaking & Dependency Optimization.

 Architectural Foundations of Static Analysis